Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Availability Zones provide unlimited storage capacity

 **Explanation:**
-"Availability Zones are connected by low-latency networks" is correct.
+Availability Zones are connected by low-latency networks is correct.
 This enables high availability.
-"Cost is reduced" is incorrect; cost is not inherently reduced.
+Cost is reduced is incorrect; cost is not inherently reduced.
-"Automatically replicate data" is incorrect; replication must be configured.
+Automatically replicate data is incorrect; replication must be configured.
-"Unlimited storage capacity" is incorrect; storage is determined by provisioned resources.
+Unlimited storage capacity is incorrect; storage is determined by provisioned resources.

 ---